Tuesday, 4 February 2014

 The first curious thing I want to explain today is that the size of the Solar System is quite a tricky topic.
 At school I just learned that the Solar System is composed by the Sun and the planets: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune and Pluto.
 Later I learned that between Mars and Jupiter there is an asteroid belt.
 And then, in 2006, Pluto lost its category as a planet.
 Therefore, Neptune is the outermost planet of the Solar System.
 But the Solar System does not end in Neptune!
 It is much bigger than that!

-If we were in a spaceship sent out towards the edge of the Solar System and continued travelling past the orbit of Neptune, we would eventually reach Pluto, and then other objects composed primarily of rock and ice.
+If we were in a spaceship sent out towards the edge of the Solar System and continued travelling past the orbit of Neptune, we would eventually reach Pluto, or at least its orbit, and then other objects composed primarily of rock and ice.
 Pluto and the other objects form the Kuiper belt, a region extending from Neptune’s orbit, at 30 AU, to approximately 50 AU from the Sun.

 To clarify the distances, 1 AU (astronomical unit) is the average distance from the Earth to the Sun: 150,000,000 (150 million) km, or 1.5 x 108 km.
 If we keep in mind that the orbit of the Earth is elliptical, when it is closer to the Sun our home world is at around 147 million km, and when our planet is farther it is at around 152 million km.
 So if we multiply the average, 150 million km, by 30 we get to the average distance between Neptune and the Sun: 30 AU, i.e., 4.5 x 109 km (a 45 followed by 8 zeros).
 And the Kuiper belt would end at 50 AU, i.e., at 7.5 x 109 km.